 VPC Peering enables connections to VPCs within or between AWS Accounts, or regions.

 Shared VPC enables multiple AWS accounts to use centrally managed VPCs.
 Subnets can be shared with an AWS account.
 Security groups within a subnet are controlled by the subnet owner, while network ACLs between subnets and other VPC resources are centrally managed.

 VPC Network Peering enables connections between Google Cloud projects in the same organizations or between different organizations.
 Firewall rules and routing are controlled in each project individually.

 Shared VPC enables private connectivity within an organization.
 The service offers a VPC that is shared between multiple projects, and has the benefit of centralized administration and controls.
 Subnets can be shared with one or multiple individuals or teams.
 All firewall rules and routes are centrally controlled in the host project.

 There are no fixed charges for using these services.

 AWS charges for egress between peered VPCs, even if resources are in the same region or zone.

 Private connectivity to other networks

-Both AWS and GCP offer multiple services that facilitate private connectivity to outside networks, such as your on-premises environment.
+Both AWS and Google Cloud offer multiple services that facilitate private connectivity to outside networks, such as your on-premises environment.

-The following table shows a comparison of AWS and GCP services:
+The following table shows a comparison of AWS and Google Cloud services: